kektan/ded/subpages/fmguide.md

 * If you're not meeting Sally and don't have a clue on what to say to the member you're meeting, I recommend typing out a script and have it on a notepad on your computer.
 Keep in mind that one ticket in talk-kai is about 14 or so seconds (unless you bought multiple tickets and stacked them) so keep it brief.
   * Stacking tickets is a whole another topic I won't bother to cover lol
 * If the online event is dedicated to 22/7's new single or something, then they will send out CDs to you since it's bundled with talk/cheki/sign-kai tickets.
 If you bought multiple tickets, then you may want to think of a way to get rid of extra CDs.
 Be aware that the CDs may also have low resale value at your local bookstore or something. ~~I recommend throwing the CDs into a river.~~
+* You may experience major lag during calls.

 ### Support or Contact